 My Dental Assessment is available to all enrolled members.
 This online tool helps you identify oral health risks and understand how your lifestyle and medical conditions may affect your oral health.
 After completing the assessment, you can print it out and bring it to your next dental check-up to discuss any concerns with your dentist or hygienist.
 Start your assessment today at www.unitedconcordia.com/GetMDB.

 As a United Concordia Dental plan member, you not only protect your oral health but can also ease the financial burden of college tuition with the College Tuition Benefit® savings program.
 This unique feature helps you and your family save on education costs by earning Tuition Rewards® points, which can be redeemed for tuition discounts at over 400 private colleges and universities nationwide.
-Visit the Resources page to learn more.
+Visit the Resources page at www.effinghamschoolsbenefits.com/resources page to learn more.

 Make brushing, flossing, and rinsing fun for kids with our Chomper Chums® app!
 This engaging app helps your child: